Charmonium decays of beauty baryons in the perturbative QCD approach: Introduction

 \section{Introduction}

 Single heavy flavor baryons consisting of one heavy quark and two light quarks within the quark model can be described in terms of SU(3) flavor multiplets~\cite{Roberts:2007ni}.
 In the bottom baryon sector, the lowest-lying $\frac{1}{2}$ states contain a flavor SU(3) antitriplet $\bar {\textbf{3}}$ and a sextet $ \textbf{6}$~\cite{Li:2021kfb}.
-The antitriplet $\bar {\textbf{3}}$ means the two light quarks are in an $S$-wave state with $S=0$ (e.g., $\Lambda_b$ and $\Xi_b$), while the sextet $\textbf{6}$ with $S=1$ (e.g., $\Sigma_b, \Xi'_b$ and $\Omega_b$). $\Lambda_b$ and $\Xi_b$ are the lightest baryons in their respective quark contents, so they can only decay via weak interactions. $\Sigma_b(\Xi'_b)$ is heavier than $\Lambda_b(\Xi_b)$ which should decay predominantly strongly through the $P$-wave one pion transition $\Sigma_b(\Xi'_b)\rightarrow\Lambda_b(\Xi_b)\pi$~\cite{CDF:2007oeq,LHCb:2014nae}.
-Since a scalar $ss$ diquark is forbidden by the Pauli principle, the $\Omega_b$ will decay predominantly weakly.
-As a tremendous amount of $b$-flavored baryons is produced at the LHC~\cite{Dainese:2019rgk}, their weak decays provide a complementary laboratory to search for effects beyond the Standard Model (SM) and offer rich angular structures compared to $B$ meson decays.
+The antitriplet $\bar {\textbf{3}}$ means the two light quarks are in an $S$-wave state with $S=0$ (e.g., $\Lambda_b$ and $\Xi_b$), while the sextet $\textbf{6}$ with $S=1$ (e.g., $\Sigma_b, \Xi'_b$ and $\Omega_b$). $\Lambda_b$ and $\Xi_b$ are the lightest baryons in their respective quark contents, so they can only decay via weak interactions. $\Sigma_b(\Xi'_b)$ is heavier than $\Lambda_b(\Xi_b)$, which should decay predominantly strongly through the $P$-wave one pion transition $\Sigma_b(\Xi'_b)\rightarrow\Lambda_b(\Xi_b)\pi$~\cite{CDF:2007oeq,LHCb:2014nae}.
+Since a scalar $ss$ diquark is forbidden by the Pauli principle, the $b$ baryon with $bss$ quark components must be sextet.
+While the lowest-lying sextet $\Omega_b$ lies below the threshold for the decays into $\Xi_bK$, it only decays weakly.
+As a tremendous amount of $b$-flavored baryons is produced at the LHC~\cite{Dainese:2019rgk}, their weak decays provide a complementary laboratory to search for effects beyond the Standard Model (SM) and offer rich angular structures compared to $B$ meson decays~\cite{Shen:2023eln,Wang:2022fih}.